Okyeame Kwame

-Kwame Nsiah-Apau (born 17 April 1976), known by his stage name Okyeame Kwame and nicknamed Rap Doctor, is a Ghanaian musician, songwriter, creative director and entrepreneur.
+Kwame Nsiah-Apau (born 17 April 1976), known by his stage name Okyeame Kwame and nicknamed Rap Doctor, is a Ghanaian musician, songwriter, creative director fashion icon and a Developmental Activist.
+His dual roles as an artist and an activist have led to his recognition as an "artivist."

 Life and career

 Early life

 Apau was born in Kumasi, Ashanti Region of Ghana.
 He is the third of six siblings.
 His two younger brothers, Kwaku Nsiah Boamah nicknamed "Flowking Stone" and Kwaku Nsiah Amankwah nicknamed "Kunta Kinte", also perform as a duo, under the brand name "Bradez".
 Growing up, Kwame's parents expected him to become a physician, yet he gained interest in rap music from a very young age, when he wrote his own songs and performed at local shows since his days at the Anglican Senior High School in Kumasi.
+His Primary education was difficult because he suffered from dyslexia, which posed challenges for him in learning, particularly in the areas of reading and writing.
+Based on his childhood experiences, he has been actively promoting the inclusion of dyslexia management in the school curriculum in Ghana.